The Shipping Law Review: Shipping and the Environment

 The revised MARPOL Annex V, which entered into force on 1 January 2013, attempted to revolutionise the way in which the shipping industry regarded its waste disposal management.
 Annex V sets out obligations as to crew training and vessel garbage management plans on board, as well as vessel garbage record books.
 There is a general prohibition on the discharge of garbage into the sea except in some limited circumstances.
 Annex V imposes a complete ban on the disposal at sea of plastics, domestic waste and cooking oil, and other operational waste.

-The scope of MARPOL's definition of garbage includes cargo residues.17 Shipowners accordingly face responsibility for the treatment and disposal of residues while hold washing, which cannot be done at sea.
-The additional time and expense of doing so can be accounted for with appropriate charter party wording, such as the owner-friendly BIMCO Hold Cleaning/Residue Disposal Clause.
+The scope of MARPOL's definition of garbage includes cargo residues.18 Shipowners accordingly face responsibility for the treatment and disposal of residues while hold washing, which cannot be done at sea.
+The additional time and expense of doing so can be accounted for with appropriate charter party wording, such as the owner-friendly BIMCO (Baltic and International Maritime Council) Hold Cleaning/Residue Disposal Clause.
 Special areas of enforcement are designated in the Mediterranean Sea, the Baltic Sea, the Black Sea, the Red Sea, the Gulf region, the North Sea, the Antarctic, the Caribbean and the Gulf of Mexico.

 vi Annex VI – Prevention of air pollution from ships

-Enforcement, compliance with and monitoring of the 2020 sulphur limit is the remit and responsibility of states party to MARPOL Annex VI.
-Most ships are expected to utilise new blends of fuel oil that will be produced to meet the 0.5 per cent limit on sulphur in fuel oil or compliant marine gas or diesel oil.19 In 2019, the IMO produced a set of Guidelines regarding the technical and safety implications of the new requirement for maximum 0.5 per cent sulphur fuels.
-Included within the Guidelines is a template for the Fuel Oil Non Availability Report, to accommodate instances in which compliant fuel is unavailable.
-In addition, a number of shipping, refining, fuel supply and standards organisations have collaborated to produce joint industry guidance on the supply and use of 0.5 per cent sulphur marine fuel released on 20 August 2019.
+Enforcement, compliance with and monitoring of the 2020 sulphur limit is the remit and responsibility of states that are a party to MARPOL Annex VI.
+Most ships are expected to use new blends of fuel oil that will be produced to meet the 0.5 per cent sulphur limit in fuel oil or compliant marine gas or diesel oil.20 In 2019, the IMO produced a set of guidelines regarding the technical and safety implications of the new requirement for maximum 0.5 per cent sulphur fuels.
+Included within the guidelines is a template for a Fuel Oil Non-Availability Report, to accommodate instances in which compliant fuel is unavailable.
+In addition, a number of shipping, refining, fuel supply and standards organisations have collaborated to produce joint industry guidance on the supply and use of 0.5 per cent sulphur marine fuel, released on 20 August 2019.

-It is anticipated that changing to compliant fuels could significantly add to costs, from an estimated US$400 a tonne for fuel oil to as much as US$600 a tonne, according to the International Chamber of Shipping.20 Higher shipping costs may be passed on to the manufacturing and transport supply chains and impact on the price paid by the end users.
+It is anticipated that changing to compliant fuels could significantly add to costs, from an estimated US$400 a tonne for fuel oil to as much as US$600 a tonne, according to the International Chamber of Shipping.21 Higher shipping costs may be passed on to the manufacturing and transport supply chains and affect the price paid by end users.

-The EU Sulphur Directive had previously implemented its own cap of 0.5 per cent by 2020 and certain coastal states have begun introducing their own emissions standards.
+The EU Sulphur Directive22 implemented its own cap of 0.5 per cent as from 1 January 2020 and certain coastal states have started to introduce their own emissions standards.
 In March 2015, the Hong Kong Air Pollution Control (Ocean Going Vessels) (Fuel at Berth) Regulation was accepted, aiming to reduce the emission of air pollutants from ocean-going vessels using high-sulphur fuel while in berth in Hong Kong.
 The penalties for breaching the new rules include a fine of up to HK$200,000 and imprisonment for six months for burning non-compliant fuel, and a fine of HK$50,000 and imprisonment for three months for failing to record the required particulars without a reasonable excuse.

-Ships completed on or after 1 January 2016 will have to comply with more stringent Tier III standards if operating within the North American and US Caribbean ECA-NOx.22
+Ships completed on or after 1 January 2016 will have to comply with more stringent Tier III standards if operating within the North American and US Caribbean NOx ECAs.24

-MARPOL Annex VI also introduced industry-wide efficiency standards in an effort to reduce greenhouse gas (GHG) emissions (including carbon dioxide).
+MARPOL Annex VI also introduced industry-wide efficiency standards in an effort to reduce greenhouse gas (GHG) emissions (including carbon dioxide (see also Section V: Carbon Emissions)).
 Since 2013, vessel operators have been obliged to comply with the Energy Efficiency Design Index (EEDI) and Ship Energy Efficient Management Plan (SEEMP) rules.
 The EEDI requires all newbuilds to achieve efficiency greater than an industry average reference line calculated on a five-year basis.
-The SEEMP requires all vessels to hold an on-board energy efficiency plan.
+The SEEMP requires all vessels to have an on-board energy efficiency plan.
 The rise of imposed efficiency standards has led to increased scrutiny of vessel design and technological innovation, not only to achieve compliance but also to save operational costs.

-Notwithstanding the regulations above, ports have played an active part in improving energy efficiency and making efforts to reduce pollution.
-These include various tax and fee incentives and the rise of shoreside electrical power sources ('cold ironing').
+Notwithstanding the regulations above, ports have been active in improving energy efficiency and making efforts to reduce pollution.
+These include various tax and fee incentives and the rise of shoreside electrical power sources (cold ironing).

-In light of historically high fuel costs, operators have been able to reduce their fuel expenditure and consequent emissions by 'slow steaming'.
-By proceeding at a slower or 'eco' rate, there are significant fuel savings to be made.25
+In light of historically high fuel costs, operators have been able to reduce their fuel expenditure and consequent emissions by slow steaming.
+By proceeding at a slower or more economical rate, there are significant fuel savings to be made.27

 i The Civil Liability Convention